Travel Guard offers three coverage tiers with increasing benefit limits across trip protection, medical care and baggage coverage.

 Can I purchase Travel Guard insurance after my trip has started?

-No. Travel Guard requires policy purchase before departure, though timing varies by benefit.
-Pre-existing condition waivers need purchase within 14 days of initial trip deposit, while CFAR requires purchase within 15 days.
+Travel Guard requires purchase before departure.
+Timing varies by benefit: pre-existing condition waivers must be purchased within 14 days of the initial trip deposit, and CFAR must be added within 15 days of purchase.

 Does Travel Guard offer coverage for cruise-specific incidents?

-Yes.
-Standard plans cover missed port departures, cabin confinement, and cruise line bankruptcy within trip cancellation and interruption benefits without requiring separate cruise insurance.
+Standard plans cover missed port departures, cabin confinement and cruise line bankruptcy under trip cancellation and interruption benefits.
+No separate cruise insurance is required.

 What happens if my travel companion cancels but I still want to go?